dnd1/stronger-loop/src/exercises/model_your_way_up/problem.md

 $ slc loopback:model
 ```

-When you are done, you must run:
+When you are done, you must run (Assuming you're in you project's root):

 ```sh
 $ {appname} verify server/server.js